dl9sec/AioP13/README.md

   <dt>PredictISS</dt>
   <dd>A prediction example for the ISS with output to the console (ESP32 and Arduino Uno).</dd>
   <dt>PredictISSVGAsimple</dt>
   <dd>A simple prediction example (nothing moving or dynamic, just a snapshot for a specific date/time) based on "PredictISS" for the ISS on a ESP32 with output to VGA using FabGL by fdivitto (https://github.com/fdivitto/fabgl).
-See the docs folder of the example for further informatino about connecting to a VGA female connector.</dd>
+See the docs folder of the example for further information about connecting to a VGA female connector.</dd>